 Weather Safety Tips

-For safety tips related to tornadoes, thunderstorms, and flooding, visit the Texas Department of Public Safety Severe Weather Awareness Web page.
+For safety tips related to tornadoes, thunderstorms, flooding, and more visit the National Weather Service’s Safety Tips webpage at weather.gov/safety.

 Psychological & Counseling Resources

 Recovering Emotionally from a Disaster (American Psychological Association)